-Accordingly, on a demand made by the British government, a demand which, through the influence of the prince consort, and with the approval of the queen, was couched in most conciliatory language,-the commissioners were given up, and an apology made by Secretary Seward.
+The British Government made a formal demand that the commissioners should be given up.
+Through the influence of the Prince-Consort, and with the approval of the Queen, this demand was couched in most conciliatory language.
+Slidell and Mason were handed over to Great Britain, and an apology was made by Secretary Seward.

-During the progress of the war, a number of fast-sailing vessels were fitted out in Great Britain, and employed in running the blockade of the Southern ports, for the purpose of supplying them with arms, ammunition, and manufactured goods of various kinds.
+During the progress of the war a number of fast-sailing vessels were fitted out in England, and employed in running the blockade of the Southern ports, to supply them with arms, ammunition, and manufactured goods of various kinds.
 Later, several gunboats were built in British shipyards by agents of the Confederate government, for the purpose of attacking the commerce of the United States.
-The most famous of these privateers was the Alabama, built expressly for the Confederate service by Laird, of Liverpool, armed with British cannon, and manned chiefly by British sailors.
-Though notified of her true character, Lord Palmerston, then prime minister, allowed her to leave port, satisfied with the pretext that she was going on a trial trip.1 She set sail on her career of destruction, and soon drove nearly every American merchant vessel from the seas.
-In the summer of 1864 she was defeated and sunk by the United States gunboat Kearsarge.
-After the war the government of the United States demanded damages from Great Britain for losses caused by the Alabama and other English-built privateers.
-A treaty was agreed to by the two nations; and by its provisions an international court was held at Geneva, Switzerland, which awarded \$15,500,000 in gold as compensation to the United States, which was duly paid.
+The most famous of these privateers was the Alabama, built expressly for the Confederate service by the Lairds, of Birkenhead, armed with British cannon, and manned chiefly by British sailors.

+Charles Francis Adams, the American Minister at London, notified Lord Palmerston, the Prime Minister, of her true character.
+But Palmerston permitted the Alabama to leave port (1862), satisfied with the pretext that she was going on a trial trip.
+She set sail on her career of destruction, and soon drove nearly every American merchant-vessel from the seas.
+Two years later (1864) she was defeated and sunk by the United States gunboat Kearsarge.
+After the war the Government of the United States demanded damages from Great Britain for losses caused by the Alabama and other English-built privateers.

+A treaty was agreed to by the two nations; and by its provisions an international court was held at Geneva, Switzerland (1872), which awarded \$15,500,000 in gold as compensation to the United States, which was duly paid.
 The most important result of this treaty and tribunal was that they established a precedent for settling by arbitration on equitable and amicable terms whatever questions might arise in future between the two nations.1